About the Program

 This position involves assisting Summer Writing Program faculty members.
 This is a unique opportunity to work closely with visiting writers throughout the summer.

-MFA Lecturer
+MFA Guest Lecturer

 SWP Panelists